The flying career of a wandering private pilot

 The flight is being used as an opportunity to direct support to the charity “African Promise“, an organisation dedicated to supporting and enhancing primary education in Kenya.
 African Promise currently works with 7 target schools in Kenya, serving around 2,700 children.
 Over the 10 years they have been running so far they have upgraded 75 class-rooms, supplied more than 15,000 text books, and provided more than 1.5 million school meals.
 Their building and redevelopment programme includes the construction of classrooms, libraries, resource/computer labs, dining halls and kitchens, staff-rooms and offices, teacher housing, and toilets/washrooms.
 They also create playground areas, install rainwater harvesting facilities, and provide furniture and equipment.

-The cost of the flight will be 100% borne by the pilot, meaning that 100% of donated funds go directly to African Promise.
+The cost of the flight is 100% borne by the pilot and companions, meaning that 100% of donated funds go directly to African Promise.

 Support for the flight will be provided by a number of organisations, including General Aviation Support Egypt (GASE).
 I have worked with GASE on adventurous flights since they were founded, starting back in 2011, and have not yet found a more helpful and capable organisation.
 They will be assisting with acquisition of flight permits, organising fuel, arranging ground handling, managing in-flight communications, and helping to overcome any other challenges along the way!

 Click here to read more.